dmitriyzyuzin/social-feed-react-app/README.md

 ## Widget Settings
 `src/pages/Feed/config.js` - config file with params
-Widget params stores in config-file instead of sending them via component props.
+Widget params stores in config file instead of sending them via component props.
 It's more comfortable and flexible when we using app as a widget.